 4.17 Retirement plan beneficiary designations.
 ASOR may accept a designation as the beneficiary of a donor’s retirement plan.
 Such designation will not be recorded as a gift until the gift is irrevocable.
 When such occurs, the gift will be recorded in accordance with GAAP.

 4.18 Named endowed funds.
 A donor may create, name, and contribute to a fund, and restrict the use of the income or principal of the fund.
 As of the date this Policy was approved by the ASOR Board of Trustees, named funds require a minimum initial contribution of $50,000.
-Distributions from a named fund will in accordance with ASOR’s Investment and Spending Policies.
+Distributions from a named fund will be made in accordance with ASOR’s Investment and Spending Policies.
 The minimum initial contribution required for a named fund may be changed by the ASOR Board of Trustees by amending the Investment and Spending Policies.

 4.19 Other gifts.
 ASOR may consider accepting other unusual or unique gifts not specifically referenced above, including, inter alia, memorials, honorariums, intangible property, intellectual property (e.g., patents, copyrights, and trademarks), promissory notes, and assignments of promissory notes.
 All such gifts will be considered non-routine gifts for purposes of their review and evaluation for acceptance.